King's Mill Hospital patient feels 'let down' after error

 Almost 80 breast cancer patients were recalled by King's Mill Hospital after being given inaccurate test results.

-The hospital has apologised for the mistake and carried out an inquiry.'Very worried'
+The hospital has apologised for the mistake and carried out an inquiry.

 Mrs Clarke, a mother of four, said hormone treatment to stop the disease spreading was delayed because of the error.

 "When they told me that they made this big error, it felt like I had taken 10 steps back.
 It makes me wonder if the cancer has returned," Mrs Clarke said.

 "I am very worried and anxious and I feel let down by Kings Mill - it is quite upsetting to think you can't trust them.